Wasserstein GANs with Gradient Penalty Compute Congested Transport: Related Work

 \section{Related Work}

 Since our work connects two previously disconnected fields (i.e. congested transport and generative modelling with WGANs), we will briefly review related works from both areas here.

-To our knowledge, ours are the first results in the generative modelling literature determining precisely the optimal value of the objective function from \cite{gulrajani2017improved} with one sided penalty.
-More generally, several papers (e.g. \cite{mallasto2019well}, \cite{pinetz2019estimation}, \cite{stanczuk2021wasserstein}) have provided empirical evidence that WGAN-GP do not compute $W_1(\mu,\nu)$, but do not offer a precise notion of what they do compute.
-In particular, \cite{mallasto2019well} shows that for simple discrete problems WGAN-GP tend to over estimate the Wasserstein $1$ distance; statement \ref{claim:strictlymorethanW1} of our Theorem \ref{thm:weaktheorem} provides some theoretical backing for this observation.
-A similar observation is noted in \cite{pinetz2019estimation}, who also provide evidence that the optimal value computed by WGAN-GP tends to converge to $W_1(\mu,\nu)$ only as $\lambda \rightarrow \infty$, which agrees with the lower bound of statement \ref{claim:strictlymorethanW1} of Theorem \ref{thm:weaktheorem} also.
+To our knowledge, ours are the first results in the WGAN literature determining precisely the optimal value of the objective function from \cite{gulrajani2017improved} with one-sided penalty.
+More generally, several papers (e.g. \cite{mallasto2019well, pinetz2019estimation, stanczuk2021wasserstein}) have provided empirical evidence that WGAN-GP do not compute $W_1(\mu,\nu)$, but do not offer a precise notion of what they do compute.
+In particular, \cite{mallasto2019well} shows that for simple discrete problems WGAN-GP tend to over-estimate the Wasserstein $1$ distance.
+A similar observation is noted in \cite{pinetz2019estimation}, who also provide evidence that the optimal value computed by WGAN-GP tends to converge to $W_1(\mu,\nu)$ only as $\lambda \rightarrow \infty$.
+Statement \ref{claim:strictlymorethanW1} of Theorem \ref{thm:weaktheorem} provides a theoretical explanation for both of these observations.

-The subject of one-sided versus two-sided gradient penalties for WGAN-GP is studied in depth in \cite{petzka2018regularization}, who show empirically that the one-sided penalty results in more stable training of WGANs with less dependence on the $\lambda$ parameter.
+The subject of one versus two-sided penalties for WGAN-GP is studied in depth in \cite{petzka2018regularization}, which shows empirically that the former results in more stable training of WGANs with less dependence on the $\lambda$ parameter.
 Despite this, it seems that the two-sided penalty is the default for many practitioners (e.g. \cite{kurach2019large}).
-Our results only apply directly to the one-sided penalty, but they are useful for bounding the optimal value of the two-sided penalty using the bounds provided in \cite{petzka2018regularization}.
-We speculate that we may be able to describe the two-sided penalty more precisely through a convexification argument, but we leave this for future work.
+Our results only apply directly to the one-sided penalty, but they are useful for bounding the optimal value of the two-sided penalty using the bounds provided in \cite{petzka2018regularization}; a more precise analysis for the two-sided penalty may be obtainable through a convexification argument.

-An interesting recent work is \cite{biau2021some}, which deals with some of the issues that arise in practice related to computing $W_1(\mu,\nu)$ by approximating $u$ with neural networks, though does not consider the functional used in WGAN-GP.
-Since our work leaves unexamined any issues stemming from approximating functions $u$ in $H^1(\Omega)$ by neural networks, we view \cite{biau2021some} as an important and complementary perspective.
+An interesting recent work is \cite{biau2021some}, which deals with some of the issues that arise when approximating a Kantorovich potential with neural networks, though does not consider the functional used in WGAN-GP.
+Since our work leaves such approximation issues unexamined, we view \cite{biau2021some} as an important and complementary perspective.

 On the congested transport side, we note that our proof of the equivalence of $\sup\eqref{prob:GPlambda}$ and $\inf\eqref{prob:CPlambda}$ is inspired by \cite{brasco2010congested} and refinements in \cite{brasco2014continuous}.
 Indeed, arguments in \cite{brasco2010congested} show this equivalence for the case of $\sigma(x) =1$ almost everywhere.
 However, we were unable to find the results we needed for the $\sigma$ from \cite{gulrajani2017improved} in the literature; \cite{brasco2010congested} works with the case of $\sigma = 1$, and \cite{brasco2014continuous} includes generalizations of these results to the case of inhomogeneous (i.e. $x$ dependent) cost $H(x,z)$.
 However, they assume $H$ is bounded above for fixed $z$, which is not the case for WGAN-GP (see \eqref{eq:Hdeff}).
 Thus one can view our results as extending some of the work in both \cite{brasco2010congested} and \cite{brasco2014continuous} to a new class of problems where the cost function $H(x,z)$ appearing in the congested transport problem is unbounded in $x$; we obtain this extension by exploiting the dependence of $\sigma$ on the distributions $\mu$ and $\nu$.